-- When in love, they may need to watch being so attentive that they come off as needy.
+- They may need to watch being so attentive that they appear needy when in love.

 ISFJs respect and adhere to traditions, so it’s not surprising that they’re ultimately looking for a committed relationship and eventually having a family.
-Once all of that happens, they will be completely loyal to their spouse and children.
+Once that happens, they will be utterly loyal to their spouse and children.

 3 Ways an ISFJ might approach love

-- Like INFJs, they can also be hesitant to make the first move when romantically interested in someone.
+- Like INFJs, they can also hesitate to make the first move when romantically interested in someone.

-- They don’t usually like to be emotionally vulnerable but with their partner, they will open up.
+- They don’t usually like to be emotionally vulnerable, but they will open up with their partner.

 - ISFJs make some of the most devoted romantic partners.

 What would cause INFJs and ISFJs to mesh well in a love relationship?